 About Home Style Chicken Shawarma:

-First of all, did you know Shawarma is pronounced like “Shower-ma?
-I didn’t.
-I always said Shwar-ma, just ignoring that extra little “a” in the word.
-Even if you’re not that familiar with Shawarma, you might be familiar with one or the other of its cousins.
-The first, the Gyros, which often in the States is made with a pressed meat, in Greece is made with either pork or chicken.
-The other is Tacos al Pastor, a Mexican preparation that has its roots in the Shawarma brought to Mexico by Lebanese workers.
-All are said to have roots in the Turkish Donar Kebab.
+The first is Gyros, which often in the States is made with pressed meat, but in Greece is usually made with lamb, pork, or chicken.
+The other is Tacos al Pastor, a Mexican preparation rooted in the Shawarma brought to Mexico by Lebanese workers.
+All three dishes have roots in the Turkish Donar Kebab.

-This Home Style Chicken Shawarma has all the gorgeous flavors of the spit-roasted, rotisserie-style Shawarma, without the spit, without the rotisserie, and without the hassle.
-There were two things that upped my game on the Home Style Chicken Shawarma and both gave me the “Aha” moment and neither was the cooking methods I had been fooling with.
-I knew at the first beautiful, luscious bite of my Home Style Chicken Shawarma that these are exactly what had been missing from all my previous versions.
+This Home Style Chicken Shawarma has all the gorgeous flavors of spit-roasted, rotisserie-style Shawarma, without the spit, without the rotisserie, and without the hassle.
+Two things upped my game with making this.
+Both gave me an “Aha” moment and neither were the cooking methods I had been fooling with. trying to replicate the spit cooking.

 Making Home Style Chicken Shawarma:

-Other than the cooking method and using the right spices, the single biggest thing you can do to really bring the flavor in your Home Style Chicken Shawarma is to marinate it for a long time.
-Of course, it will be really good 30 minutes in, and it will be a little better if you marinate overnight, but it will be at it’s best if you leave that chicken in the spices for two days or even three.
+The single biggest thing you can do to really bring the flavor to your Home Style Chicken Shawarma is to marinate it for a long time.
+It will be really good 30 minutes in, and better if you marinate overnight, but it will be at its best if you leave that chicken in the spices for two days or even three.
 It’s a long time, but the choice is yours.
-This is a great recipe to double as you’re making it.
-Divide the rest into packets & then stash that marinated chicken in your freezer; it will pick up all the flavor it needs as it thaws.

 I based a lot of my recipe for Home Style Chicken Shawarma and the sides on a recipe I found from the famed London Chef, Yotam Ottolenghi.
-I’ve made a few of his recipes (and want his books!) and every one of them has been outstanding.
-I’ve only slightly tweaked his Chicken Shawarma, going by taste & converting to the U.S. measurements.
-I also tossed in a few ideas from a Diner’s Drive-Ins and Dives episode featuring Zaytoon Restaurant’s Chicken Shawarma and of course, I always need to toss in a little extra flair of my own!
+I’ve made a few of his recipes (and want his books!) and they have been outstanding.
+I’ve only slightly tweaked his Chicken Shawarma, going by taste & converting to the U.S. measurements and using my own spice blends.

-You can definitely serve your Home Style Chicken Shawarma with any Middle Eastern style salads or pilafs.
-I don’t know why I have never really gone that direction and posted any recipes for you, other than I am obsessed with Mexican and Asian Cooking this Turkish Rice Pilaf or this Greek Brown Rice Salad.
+You can serve your Home Style Chicken Shawarma with any Middle Eastern style salads or pilafs.
+I don’t know why I have never really gone in that direction and posted any recipes for you, other than I am obsessed with Mexican and Asian Cooking this Turkish Rice Pilaf, or this Greek Brown Rice Salad.
 I would really have in mind something like a Tabouleh salad to go with this.
 And for an appetizer, you don’t want to forget the Hummus!
 Here’s my Classic Hummus but look under my Appetizer Menu for others.

-I like my Home Style Chicken Shawarma with flatbread or a pita, with lots of fun sauces and here’s where Chef Ottolenghi really helped out.
-The spicy, green sauce Zhoug (recipe here) is fantastic with this (I’m a sucker for green sauces like – well, just look on my Condiments Menu) as is the traditional Lemony Garlic Tahini sauce (recipe here.)
-And while many people like to serve Chicken Shawarma with a kind of salsa that has tomatoes in it, I love the rich Red Onion & Cucumber Salsa (recipe here) shown in the pics with all these different spices in it.
-Those recipes all are easy & make ahead.
+I like to serve with flatbread or a pita, with lots of fun sauces, and here’s where Chef Ottolenghi really helped out.
+The spicy, green sauce Zhoug (recipe here) is fantastic with this as is the traditional Lemony Garlic Tahini sauce (recipe here.)
+While many people like to serve Chicken Shawarma with a kind of salsa that has tomatoes in it, I love the rich Red Onion & Cucumber Salsa (recipe here) shown in the pics.
+They are all easy & make ahead.

-So no matter how you serve it, how simple you keep it or how complicated you want to be with your sides, don’t miss out on making this Home Style Chicken Shawarma.
-I was so happy to have had my Son’s Girlfriend here to help make and grill these (and she cleaned up for me, bless her heart!)
-We’re both giving this a thumbs up, especially with the three sauces~ I think the sauces just took Home Style Chicken Shawarma over the top!
+We’re both giving this a thumbs up, especially with the three sauces!
 I’ve had this now for dinner three days in a row (hey it made a lot) and just finished the last of the chicken in a bowl (all out of Pitas) and now I’m so sad it’s gone!
 I think you’re going to feel the same way!

 Saving Money on Home Style Chicken Shawarma: